 Apart from the book’s internal elements and workings, you could additionally consider addressing certain information concerning the book’s author and the particular circumstances in which the text was produced:

 - Who authored the book?
 Think about their intellectual leanings, nationality, background, history, training, political orientation, or any context of a historical nature that might shed important light on how a particular work is shaped.
 For instance, is there any significance in the fact that the author and the subject are good friends?
 Would it make any difference if the book’s author had taken part in situations or events they have written about?

 - What genre does the book belong to?
 What particular field can its emergence be associated with?
 Does the book deviate from or comply with the usual conventions of this type of writing?
 The answers to questions like these can generate a literary or historical standard to use as the basis for your analysis and evaluations.
-It is important to let readers know, for example, if the book you are reviewing is the first that has ever been written on a particular topic or subject.
+It is important to let readers know, if the book you are reviewing is the first that has ever been written on a particular topic or subject.
 However, you should bear in mind that there are certain risks involved in referring to “first works” “only works” and/or “best works.”
-So only do this if you are 100% sure.

 Writing of the Actual Review